electron/electron/docs/api/system-preferences.md

 const alpha = color.substr(6, 2) // "dd"
 ```

+This API is only available on macOS 10.14 Mojave or newer.

 ### `systemPreferences.getColor(color)` _Windows_

 * `color` String - One of the following values: